This post may include affiliate links; see our disclosure policy.

 • Day before: If you think ahead, simply place the frozen shrimp in the refrigerator overnight.

-• Day of: Place the shrimp in a large bowl of very cold water for 15 minutes.
+• Day of: Place the shrimp in a large bowl of cold water for 15 minutes.
 Stir every 5 minutes to break up clumps that freeze together.
 The shrimp should defrost in about 15 to 20 minutes.

 Pesto shrimp

-What to serve with pesto shrimp
+What sides to serve

 Dietary notes